-Through June 30, 2019, we have funded our research and development and operating activities primarily through the issuance of debt, private placements of redeemable convertible preferred stock and the sale of common stock in our initial public offering, or IPO, at-the-market offering, underwritten public offerings and through our purchase agreement, or the Purchase Agreement, with Lincoln Park Capital Fund, LLC, or Lincoln Park.
-As of June 30, 2019, we had cash and cash equivalents of \$7.3 million and restricted cash of \$0.5 million.
+Through March 31, 2020, we have funded our research and development and operating activities primarily through the issuance of debt, private placements of redeemable convertible preferred stock and the sale of common stock in our initial public offering, at-the-market offering, underwritten public offerings, through our purchase agreements with Lincoln Park Capital Fund, LLC, or Lincoln Park, and from revenue received under the KP415 License Agreement.
+As of March 31, 2020, we had cash and cash equivalents of \$2.4 million and restricted cash of \$0.2 million.

-We filed a registration statement on Form S-3 covering the sale from time to time of up to \$150.0 million of our common stock, preferred stock, debt and/or warrants, which was declared effective by the Securities and Exchange Commission, or SEC, on October 17, 2016.
-Based on the market value of our outstanding common stock held by non-affiliates as of March 1, 2019, the date we filed our Annual Report on Form 10-K for the year ended December 31, 2018, in order to issue securities under this registration statement, we must rely on Instruction I.B.6. of Form S-3, which imposes a limitation on the maximum amount of securities that we may sell pursuant to the registration statement during any twelve-month period.
-At the time we sell securities pursuant to the registration statement, the amount of securities to be sold plus the amount of any securities we have sold during the prior twelve months in reliance on Instruction I.B.6. may not exceed one-third of the aggregate market value of our outstanding common stock held by non-affiliates as of a day during the 60 days immediately preceding such sale, as computed in accordance with Instruction I.B.6.
-This calculation was updated immediately after we filed our Annual Report on Form 10-K for the year ended December 31, 2018 on March 1, 2019.
-As of that date, the amount of securities we are able to sell under the registration statement on Form S-3 during a 12-month period was approximately \$18.5 million, of which prospectus supplements were filed to register (i) approximately \$15.3 million for sales under the Purchase Agreement, and (ii) approximately \$3.2 million for sales under our Common Stock Sales Agreement, or the Second ATM Agreement, with RBC Capital Markets, LLC, or RBCCM.
-Based on this calculation, we expect that we will be unable to sell additional securities beyond those amounts pursuant to our effective registration statement on Form S-3 for a period of twelve months, unless and until the market value of our outstanding common stock held by non-affiliates in
+We filed a registration statement on Form S-3 covering the sale from time to time of up to \$150.0 million of our common stock, preferred stock, debt and/or warrants, which was declared effective by the Securities and Exchange Commission, or SEC, on October 17, 2016, or the Prior Registration Statement.
+In October 2019, the we filed a registration statement on Form S-3 covering the sale from time to time of up to \$80.0 million of our common stock, preferred stock, and debt and/or warrants, which was declared effective by the SEC on April 10, 2020, or the Current Registration Statement.
+Effective April 10, 2020, we ceased making any sales under the Prior Registration Statement.

+Based on the market value of our outstanding common stock held by non-affiliates as of March 31, 2020, the date we filed amendment No. 1 to the Current Registration Statement, in order to issue securities under the Current Registration Statement we must rely on Instruction I.B.6. of Form S-3, which imposes a limitation on the maximum amount of securities that we may sell pursuant to the Current Registration Statement during any twelve-month period.
+At the time we sell securities pursuant to the Current Registration Statement, the amount of securities to be sold plus the amount of any securities we have sold during the prior twelve months in reliance on Instruction I.B.6. may not exceed one-third of the aggregate market value of our outstanding common stock held by non-affiliates as of a day during the 60 days immediately preceding such sale, as computed in accordance with Instruction I.B.6.
+Based on this calculation, the amount of securities we are able to sell under the Current Registration Statement, as of March 31, 2020, was approximately \$6.8 million, of which we (i) have filed a prospectus supplement to register approximately \$2.7 million for sales under the Current Purchase Agreement; and (ii) have previously sold an aggregate of \$4.1 million of shares of common stock in prior offerings on Form S-3 in the previous 12 months.
+Accordingly, we expect that we will be unable to sell additional securities beyond those amounts pursuant to our Current Registration Statement in the near term, unless and until the market value of our outstanding common stock held by non-affiliates increases significantly.
+In addition, under the terms of the Current Purchase Agreement, stockholder approval may be required to access a portion of the amounts available under the Current Purchase Agreement.